 Imagine spending your entire life as an only child, then one day, 85 years later, finding out you had a brother.

 Unbelievable?
 Well, this actually happened to Canadian Gerry Cooper and his United Kingdom-born brother Norman, now living in Florida.
+Some basic genealogy research produced the find of a lifetime.

 Their incredible story will make your day.
 Eighty-five years apart gives new meaning to the term long-lost brothers.